RaviVermaSunshine/Shopify-with-PHP/README.md

 4. Browse the **install** url directly (if app is not listed on Shopify Apps store).
 It will ask for store url on which you want to install the app.
    - http://localhost/ **[your-app-dir]** /install.php

+5. After authenticate by Shopify store, you will receive the <i>access_token</i>, and this access_token will be used to call the Shopify REST_APIs.

+All goods!
+Successfully created Shopify app with PHP.